-As an independent contractor, you should receive Form 1099-MISC from those you do business with each year.
-This form should be sent to you by January 31.
+Before 2020, non-employee compensation was reported in box 7 on Form 1099-MISC.
+As an independent contractor, you should now receive Form 1099-NEC by January 31 from those you have done business with during the previous year.
 If a client paid you less than $600, you will still need to report the income on your return, even if you don’t receive a 1099.

 In addition to your federal income tax, you will also need to pay self-employment tax, which includes Social Security taxes and Medicare taxes.
 A traditional employee has a portion of these taxes paid by the employer.
 As a freelancer, however, you are responsible for the full amount.
 Currently, the self-employment tax rate is 15.3% (12.4% for Social Security and 2.9% for Medicare) of your net business income.
 To determine how much you owe, use IRS Schedule SE (Form 1040).